Getting Started

 Use the hard documented evidence, from the most trusted sources to review with your prescriber and independently.
 Copy paste the online URL address, in your written reports to your doctors and authorities and in litigation.
 Be sure to mail your reports by certified proof of delivery.
 Don't just tell your doctor about side effects, or hand them a list

-2. How to Best Inform Your Prescribers of your Plans to Slow Taper:
+Step 2.
+How to Best Inform Your Prescribers of your Plans to Slow Taper

 (See 10 Step method)